 Commissioned by MA scène nationale – Pays de Montbéliard

 Director Yaron Lifschitz

 Technical Director Jason Organ

 David Lieberman / Artists’ Representatives (USA)

 Circa acknowledges the assistance of the Australian Government through the Australia Council, its arts funding and advisory body and the Queensland Government through Arts Queensland.
-This project has been assisted by the Australian government through the Ministry for the Arts’ Catalyst—Australian Arts and Culture Fund.

 Please request your download password from Circa.